 Grapes and Raisins

 Grapes and raisins can cause fatal kidney failure among dogs, so you should avoid them.
 Symptoms of poisoning can include severe agitation, temperature, and vomiting.
 Even if you are tempted to give your dog some grapes or raisins, you should keep them away at all cost.
 Remember that dogs need their own diet, and always consult with a dietitian before you introduce new meals.
 Anything designed for human consumption should be avoided if possible.
+Here’s a full list of food that dogs cannot eat.

 You need to make sure that you are helping your dog maintain a healthy diet and stay safe.
 As a human, it is your responsibility to keep chemical agents and dangerous food away from your pet, so you can enjoy your time together without any health worries.